deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 > </details>

-> Table 5 presents the ablation study results on WebArena, showing the impact of different components of the proposed World-Model-Augmented (WMA) web agent on success rates across various domains.
+> Table 5 presents the results of an ablation study conducted in the WebArena environment, evaluating the impact of different components of the proposed World-Model-Augmented (WMA) web agent on its overall success rate.

 {{< table-caption >}}